 Transportation

-Engineers are trying to develop a car since the 1980s that utilizes solar power.
+Engineers are trying to develop a car since the 1980s that runs on solar power.

 In 1987, there was a car race in Australia featuring solar-powered vehicles.